udoprog/syntree/README.md

 assert_eq!(tree.span(), Span::new(0, 100));
 ```

-Combined with [`Empty`], this allows for building trees without the
+Combined with [`Empty`], this allows for building trees without spans, if
-overhead of keeping track of spans:
+that is something you want to do:

 ```rust
 use syntree::{Builder, Empty, Tree};